InfluxDB Cloud security

 - Shared accounts are prohibited.

-- Multi-factor authentication (MFA) is required for all infrastructure (AWS, GCP, and Azure), for all members of the InfluxData GitHub organization, and for other production systems with access to user information (see InfluxData Subprocessors).
+- Multi-factor authentication (MFA) is required for all infrastructure (AWS, GCP, and Azure) and for other production systems with access to user information (see InfluxData Subprocessors).

 - InfluxDB Cloud access is logged and audited regularly.